TU is committed to providing equal educational and employment opportunities that are free from discrimination and harassment.

-The university is an Affirmative Action, Equal Opportunity Employer.
+The university is an Equal Opportunity Employer.
 This policy prohibits discrimination on the grounds protected under Federal and Maryland law and Board of Regents policies.
-To the extent protected by law, University programs, activities and facilities are available to all without regard to race, color, sex, gender identity or expression, sexual orientation, age, national origin, disability, and religion.
+To the extent protected by law, university programs, activities and facilities are available to all without regard to race, color, sex, gender identity or expression, sexual orientation, age, national origin, disability, and religion.

 The university complies with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), as amended by the ADA Amendments Act of 2008, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
 The Rehabilitation Act and the ADA require that no qualified person shall, solely by reason of disability, be denied access to, participation in, or the benefits of, any program or activity operated by the university.